-The Company had earnings from mining operations at La Negra for the quarter ended March 31, 2014 in the amount of \$3.4 million (2013: \$4.8 million).
-The decrease in earnings from mining operations at La Negra for the current period against the same period of the previous year was mainly related to the decrease in metal prices, lower silver grade at La Negra mine; despite the increase in the volume of ore produced as result of the expansion of the La Negra mill throughput.
+The Company had earnings (losses) from mining operations at La Negra for the quarter ended June 30, 2014 in the amount of (\$1.4) million (2013: \$2.6 million), and \$2.0 for the first six months of 2014 (2013: \$7.3).
+The decrease in earnings from mining operations at La Negra for the current period against the same period of the previous year was mainly related to the decrease in metal prices, lower silver grade at La Negra mine and lower mill through-put as a result of mill downtime due to mechanical problems in the plant.